andre-wells/andre-wells/README.md

   I was the custodian of software engineering best practices and provided mentoring and coaching for junior and intermediate software engineers on the team.\
   I took on a greater role in customer integrations, such as communicating directly with clients and gathering requirements, and revised the integration layer into the product to improve the user experience and reduce integration development costs.
   - **Technologies and Skills**\
-  .NET Framework, C#, Windows Forms, WPF using the MVVM pattern\
+  .NET Framework, C#, Windows Forms, WPF, XAML, MVVM\
   XML, HTML, CSS, JavaScript\
-  Subversion, Agile Methodologies
+  Windows Services, MSSQL, Subversion, Agile Methodologies
   - **Team Composition**\
   Our team of two increased to four, adding a Junior and an Intermediate Developer.